Nakasar/bot-architecture-poc/README.md

 > You can access the administration dashboard at [localhost:8080/dashboard](localhost:8080/dashboard).
 Setup admin user with [localhost:8080/dashboard/setup](localhost:8080/dashboard/setup), username is Nakasar and password is Password1.

 > Nota Bene: In order to use the nlp skill, you must add a `secret.js` file in the `brain/logic/skills/nlp` folder exporting a `recastai_token` with your recast ai token.
 (Or you may recode a new nlp skill exposing an `analyse` command).

+### Docker install
+- You may want to use Docker to run the bot.
+Build the brai image using the Dockerfile, then run in.
+- Run rocketchat server and rocket chat adapter with docker-compose.

 ## Architecture
 ![Diagram of Architecture](https://github.com/Nakasar/bot-architecture-poc/blob/master/docs/PoC%20Bot%20Architecture%20Diagram.png)